lmorg/murex/docs/commands/read.md

 ### Classic usage

-If `read` is called as a method then the prompt string is taken from STDIN.
+If `read` is called as a method then the prompt string is taken from stdin.
 Otherwise the prompt string will be the first parameter.
 However if no prompt string is given then `read` will not write a prompt.